9 Performance Management Theories And Strategies For Successful Organisations

 • Assessment and Gap Analysis: Evaluate how well employees are prepared to handle these scenarios and identify areas where additional training or skill development is necessary.

-Scenario-based performance management ensures that employees are equipped to navigate future challenges effectively, contributing to the organisation's long-term success.
+Scenario-based performance management ensures that employees can navigate future challenges effectively, contributing to the organisation's long-term success.

 6. 360-degree Feedback